REVIEW: Inspector Morse (Series 3, 1989) August 21, 2014Posted by Dragan Antulov in Television Reviews.

 Copyright Dragan Antulov 2014

 Third series (or season) of Inspector Morse shows what a successful television show looks like after reaching maturity.
-The creators, by that time unburdened with the need to blindly follow Colin Dexter’s original novels, had and with the character and setting already established, had more creative freedom.
-That resulted in a show looked diverse than in previous two seasons, while the season worked as much more coherent whole in terms of plot.
+The creators, by that time unburdened with the need to blindly follow Colin Dexter’s original novels and with the character and setting already established, had more creative freedom.
+That resulted in a show looked diverse than in previous two seasons, while the season functioned as more coherent whole in terms of plot.

 The most noticeable change could be seen with the introduction of another recurring character – Dr. Grayling Russell (played by Amanda Hillwood), pathologist who replaces Morse’s old friend Max and who happens to be an rather attractive woman.
 Morse, being notoriously weak towards the opposite sex, can’t ignore it and the scripts of all four episodes chronicle how their relationship slowly evolves from professional towards something more personal, dropping all kinds of charming little hints about the way they differ in lifestyle, worldview and musical tastes.
 Third series also introduces audience and fans to some previously neglected details of Morse’s past, namely his Oxford studies and befriending people from academia, while retaining mystery about his first name.